jpettersson/autoversion/README.md

 Autoversion is a command line tool that can automate [semantic versioning](http://semver.org) in your application.
 It integrates nicely with git to give you automatic & atomic commits of version increments.
 It also supports hooks that can be run before and after a new version has been comitted.

 Autoversion is not finished, but it's used enough to be public.
-Consider it an experiment.
+Consider it an experiment.<br />
 And yes, Autoversion uses Autoversion for versioning ;)

 Basics
 ---------